Transactions

 await trx.commit()

-Using transactions with Lucid models
+Use transactions with models

-You can pass the transaction to a model instance using the useTransaction
+Attach a transaction to a model instance

 import User from '#models/user'